 A rare picture of me, with filthy scarred legs because I’m at the farm.
 My family and friends know they have to be quick and they have to be sneaky regarding photos of me.
 Given the opportunity I will step out of the frame, look away or cover my face.
 Alex caught me off guard.
 What is funny about this picture is not that I am smiling while the dearly beloveds on either side of me are looking away, or on with faint disgust.
 It’s what you can’t see that has caught my fancy and captures my essence.

 It was cabaret night at the outdoor theatre I’ve been working for for nearly 15 years.
 Cabaret night is an in-house party where anything goes.
 We celebrate the Fool.
 Someone in the company volunteers to MC.
-There are skits and music and rituals; dressing in drag is part of the tradition which is heartily embraced by local cowboys.
+There are skits and music and rituals; dressing in drag is part of the tradition, and heartily embraced by local cowboys.
 A regular act performed by our resident 76 year old qween involves him screaming at us, his rapt audience, as he invariably strips nude while showering the crowd with beads, all purpose flour and shaving cream.
 It is as equally transgressive as it is poignant.

 An introvert and a stage manager, I opt out of performing.
 I take my station in the shadows on one of the kitchen counters not far from the make shift stage set up in the cook shack; our multi-use gathering place and kitchen where we hang out and eat together.
 From this vantage point I feel safe with my back to a wall, a close exit through the mud room if I feel panic; also I know at some point shit is going to get thrown at everyone and this is far enough away from the firing line.
 Individuals can come and converse, or just sit with me and observe rather than mingling through the scene.
 Even among a crowd of friends, I just don’t fair well in these situations.
 Advice my brother gave me years ago on handling large gatherings was: Find the other introvert in the room and support each other.